Estimation and Inference for Causal Explainability: PROBLEM FORMULATION

 \Cref{defi:interaction.explainability} defines the first-order interaction, and can be generalized to higher-order interactions.
 However, we omit them due to the reduced usefulness and increased complexity.

 When $Y$ is not fully determined by $\bm W$, the Causal ANOVA quantities are generally not identifiable.
 The non-parametric structural equation model with additive, independent errors, a.k.a.
-NPSEM-IE \parencite{pearl2009}, offers a useful balance between identifiability and generality. \begin{assumption}[NPSEM-IE] The outcome satisfies $Y=f_Y(\bm W)+E_Y$ for some function $f_Y$ and an error term $E_Y$ independent of $\bm W$. \end{assumption} \begin{proposition} Under \Cref{assu:independent} and \Cref{assu:additive.independent.error}, for any $\calS \subseteq [K]$, \Cref{defi:total.independent}~is identifiable and admits the form, \end{proposition} By the inclusion-exclusion principle for causal explainabilities, that is $ \xi(W_{k} \wedge W_{k'}) = \xi(W_{k})+ \xi(W_{k'})- \xi(W_{k} \vee W_{k'})$, we obtain an analogue of \Cref{lemma:definition} for the interaction explainabilities. \begin{corollary} Under the assumption of \Cref{lemma:definition}, for $k \neq k' \in [K]$, \Cref{defi:interaction.explainability} is identifiable and admits the form, \end{corollary}
+NPSEM-IE \parencite{pearl2009}, offers a useful balance between identifiability and generality. \begin{assumption}[NPSEM-IE] The outcome satisfies $Y=f_Y(\bm W)+E_Y$ for some function $f_Y$ and an error term $E_Y$ independent of $\bm W$. \end{assumption} NPSEM-IE is a commonly used model for causal discovery and inference \parencite{hoyer2008nonlinear,peters2014causal}.
+We discuss its extensions in \Cref{sec:NPSEM.extension}.